Ford Global Anthem: Video

 The commercial features but does not identify by name 13-year-old Welsh soprano Charlotte Church singing "Just Wave Hello".
 The spot showcases all seven Ford automobile brands and an amalgam of chrome-colored nameplates under the Ford name.
-Twenty-five different contemporary and vintage Ford vehicles appear in the advertisement, including a 1950s Ford Falcon, Ford Model T, Ford Thunderbird, 1950s Jaguar, Ford F-Series pickup, 1999 Ford Mustang, Ford Expedition, Mazda Premacy, Jaguar XK8, Jaguar S-Type, Ford Courier, Ford Focus, 1950s Lincoln, Volvo S80 and S40, Mercury Cougar, Ford Mondeo, Aston Martin, 2000 Ford Focus, Lincoln LS, the automaker’s concept vehicle Synergy 2000 and an assortment of old and new pickup, transit and wagon vehicles, trucks and buses to keep emphasis on the human experience of owning, driving or travelling in an automobile.
+Twenty-five different contemporary and vintage Ford vehicles appear in the advertisement, including a 1950s Ford Falcon, Ford Model T, Ford Thunderbird, 1950s Jaguar, Ford F-Series pickup, 1999 Ford Mustang, Ford Expedition, Mazda Premacy, Jaguar XK8, Jaguar S-Type, Ford Courier, Ford Focus, 1950s Lincoln, Volvo S80 and S40, Mercury Cougar, Ford Mondeo, Aston Martin, 2000 Ford Focus, Lincoln LS, the automaker's concept vehicle Synergy 2000 and an assortment of old and new pickup, transit and wagon vehicles, trucks and buses to keep emphasis on the human experience of owning, driving or travelling in an automobile.
 There is no narrative or voice over.
 The words of the song are sometimes matched to a montage of nearly 60 scenes of people of different social strata and cultures in nine different countries gesturing hello and goodbye, highlighting the cultural diversity of FMC customers around the world.
-In the closing sequence, Church appears on camera singing "Just Wave Hello" as the sun rises over the horizon near Land's End in Cornwall, England.
+In the closing sequence, Church appears on camera singing "Just Wave Hello" as the sun rises over the horizon at the Minack Theatre near Land's End in Cornwall, England.